lijingda13/AllocationServer/allocation-server/RESTfulAPI.md

     - 200: Successfully retrieved the list of available projects.
     - 404: No available projects found or student not found.
   - Response Body: A list of available projects for the student.
+    - id: Project id.
+    - title: Title of the project.
+    - description: Description of the project.
+    - staff: Staff who proposed the project.
+    - status: Status of the project.
+    - createDate: Propose date of the project.
+    - registerStatus: Status of interest registration.

 ### Get all proposed projects for the staff
 This API fetches all the projects proposed by a particular staff member.